-1. Functional Assessment of Cancer Therapy - MM (FACT-MM): This questionnaire assesses the physical, social, emotional, and functional well-being of patients with MM.
+1. Functional Assessment of Cancer Therapy - MM (FACT-MM): This questionnaire assesses the physical, social, emotional, and functional well-being of patients with MM.37

-2. European Organization for Research and Treatment of Cancer Quality of Life Questionnaire -Core 30 (EORTC QLQ-C30): This questionnaire assesses overall quality of life, including physical, emotional, and social well-being.
+2. European Organization for Research and Treatment of Cancer Quality of Life Questionnaire -Core 30 (EORTC QLQ-C30): This questionnaire assesses overall quality of life, including physical, emotional, and social well-being.38

-3. Multiple Myeloma Symptom Assessment Line (MM-SAL): This questionnaire assesses the severity of symptoms such as fatigue, pain, and sleep disturbances.
+3. Multiple Myeloma Symptom Assessment Line (MM-SAL): This questionnaire assesses the severity of symptoms such as fatigue, pain, and sleep disturbances.39

-4. Patient-Reported Outcomes Measurement Information System (PROMIS): This system provides a comprehensive set of PRO measures that can be used to assess various aspects of health, including physical function, fatigue, and pain.
+4. Patient-Reported Outcomes Measurement Information System (PROMIS): This system provides a comprehensive set of PRO measures that can be used to assess various aspects of health, including physical function, fatigue, and pain.40

-5. Clinical Frailty Scale or Patient Reported Frailty Phenotype (PRFP).
+5. Clinical Frailty Scale or Patient Reported Frailty Phenotype (PRFP).41 a.
+Standardization of assessment tools: Their use can improve the reliability and validity of fitness assessments.

 6. Health-related quality of life (HRQoL): HRQoL is a broad concept that encompasses physical, psychological, and social well-being.
-It can be assessed using questionnaires such as the EuroQol-5D (EQ-5D) or the Short Form-36 (SF-36).
+It can be assessed using questionnaires such as the EuroQol-5D (EQ-5D) or the Short Form-36 (SF-36).42 b.
+Regular assessment: It can help to detect changes in fitness over time and prompt timely interventions.